p71x/document-browser/README.md

 ## Description

 Get filename and start displaying page 1.
+If filename is saved in history, then start with saved page number, window position and zoom.
+If there is config file present, and no filename given at startup, then on start automatically opens last viewed document.
+You can open more windows with additional documents and close them indywidually.
+Application ends when last file is closed.

-If filename is saved in history, then start with saved page number and zoom.
-Please note that all file types of MuPDF are supported (PDF, XPS, EPUB, MOBI, FB2, CBZ, SVG and some graphics
+Theoretically all file types supported by MuPDF are supported (PDF, XPS, EPUB, MOBI, FB2, CBZ, SVG and some graphics
-formats: JPG/JPEG, PNG, BMP, GIF, TIFF, PNM, PGM, PBM, PPM, PAM, JXR, JPX/JP2), but I tested it only with PDF and EPUB.
+formats: JPG/JPEG, PNG, BMP, GIF, TIFF, PNM, PGM, PBM, PPM, PAM, JXR, JPX/JP2), but so far I test application only with PDF and EPUB files.

-We utilise keyboard events and mouse wheel actions to trigger actions.
+Application utilises mainly keyboard events (and some mouse wheel) to trigger actions.
 There are no buttons.

-Actions supported (action: key, alternative key...):
+Actions supported include (action: key, alternative key...):
 - Help page: F1,
-- Exit: q, Q, Esc,
+- Close file: q, Q, Esc,
 - Open file: o, O,
-- Open file from history: f, F,
+- Open file from history: h, H,
 - Next page: Right, Up, PageDown, Mouse:ScrollDown
 - Previous page: Left, Down, PageUp, Mouse:ScrollUp
 - Go to page: g, G